Pansy Craze: End of the era

 Beginning in late-1933 and escalating throughout the first half of 1934, American Roman Catholics launched a campaign against what they deemed the immorality of American cinema.
 This led to restrictions in the public visibility of homosexuality through the Hays Code.
 Police simultaneously began strict crackdowns on the public presence of homosexuals during the Great Depression, as calls for politicians to "clean up" downtown nightlife came from progressive reformers.

 Legacy

-Some scholars have argued that the Pansy Craze broadened the range of acceptable behaviors for men, even though restrictions on gender conformity and LGBT visibility were tightened after this period.
+Some scholars have argued that the Pansy Craze broadened the range of acceptable behaviors for men, even though restrictions on gender conformity and LGBTQ visibility were tightened after this period.
 In later decades, drag queens such as Divine and RuPaul again starred in Hollywood films, and performers such as Jinkx Monsoon appeared on Broadway.